mdditt2000/kubernetes-1-31/rockylinux/README.md

-# Multi-Cluster Deployment using Rocky Linux
+# Multi-Cluster Kubernetes 1.31 Deployment using Rocky Linux 9.4

 Demo on YouTube [video]()